This post was originally published in 2017. It has been updated for 2018.

 But for most, his list is too comprehensive.
 Two months after the list's publication, John Sullivan (also of ERE Media), hit the nail on the head with his article "The 6 Strategic Recruiting Metrics That Executives Want To See."

-Here are seven recruitment metrics you should take the extra effort to track in 2017:
+These are the eight recruitment metrics you should take the extra effort to track in 2018:

-With a hiring time of 42 days, imagine how many of the best candidates selected employment at other organizations.
+With a hiring time of 42 days, imagine how many top candidates select employment at other organizations.
 Now, not only are they acquiring the best employees for their organization, they are avoiding the opportunity cost of missing out on top talent.

 2) Time in Workflow Step

-This step is significant for the very reason it shouldn't be.
-Time in Workflow Step describes the time a candidate spends in each step as determined by the ATS.
+Time in Workflow Step describes the time a candidate spends in each step (you should be able to see this in your ATS).
 Examples of workflow steps include phone screens, submissions to the hiring manager, and interviews.